"

 Starting Out

-As students think more about engineering concepts and various types of problem-solving in aerodynamics, structures, flight vehicle performance, and other areas, some words of caution are appropriate.
-First, it must be appreciated that there are few “handy equations” for solving engineering problems, especially in aerodynamics.
-Instead, the relevant equations for problem-solving must be selected carefully in terms of the specific equations that most appropriately govern the problem, which are called the governing equations.
-Choosing the governing equations is one issue, but solving them using the correct boundary conditions, and perhaps with any appropriate simplifications, involves considerable skill that comes only from much practice, i.e., consistent, purposeful, and focused practice over time.
-Skill in problem-solving is the culmination of repeated effort, deliberate refinement, and a commitment to continuous learning and improvement.
+As students delve deeper into engineering concepts and various types of problem-solving in aerodynamics, structures, flight vehicle performance, and other areas, some cautionary words are warranted.
+First, it is essential to appreciate that there are few “handy equations” for solving engineering problems, especially in aerodynamics.
+Instead, the relevant equations for problem-solving must be selected carefully, based on the specific equations that most accurately govern the problem, known as the governing equations.

 “When you can measure what you are speaking about and express it in numbers, you know something about it; but when you cannot measure it when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind: it may be the beginning of knowledge, but you have scarcely, in your thoughts, advanced to the stage of science, whatever the matter may be.”
-Source: Sir William Thompson (Lord Kevin), Popular Lectures and Addresses, Vol. 1 (1889) “Electrical Units of Measurement,” from a presentation delivered on May 3, 1883.
+Source: Sir William Thompson (Lord Kelvin), Popular Lectures and Addresses, Vol. 1 (1889) “Electrical Units of Measurement,” from a presentation delivered on May 3, 1883.

 As students learn more about aerospace engineering disciplines, they will be exposed to more general forms of potentially applicable governing equations in each field.
-In many cases, the relevant governing equations that apply to a given problem may be subsets of more general governing equations intended to apply to a broader range of problems and conditions.
-In other cases, the governing equations may need to be developed from first principles, e.g., directly invoking the conservation principles of mechanics and thermodynamics.
+In many cases, the relevant governing equations that apply to a given problem may be subsets of more general governing equations intended to apply to a broader range of issues and conditions.
+In other cases, the governing equations may need to be developed from first principles, for example, by directly invoking the conservation principles of mechanics and thermodynamics.
 However, the approach must be systematic when choosing or creating the equations that apply to or govern a specific problem.
 The approach of picking a few equations and hoping they will apply is called an ad hoc approach.
 However, such an approach will inevitably prove disastrous; engineering case histories and experience speak for themselves.

 Setting Up Aerodynamic Models